laurenkim1-star/GWU_DNSC3288_Timeseries/README.md

 * This gives the shape of a funnel to the residuals:
     * Predictive values are large and negative - higher predicted values
     * Low values of the prediction - positive large residues
-    * This trend means that the model can be agile to the variability of high-selling products, probably due to:
+    * This trend means that the model can be agile to the variability of high-selling products

 Means of features increase damping behavior of unique items:
 * The tree-based models smooth prediction of similar items.